Reach out! We’re available by email or phone and can answer all of your questions.

-- Sample - Lysates, Purified Enzyme Systems
+- Sample Types Lysates, Purified Enzyme Systems

-- Samples/Kit - 89 in Duplicate
+- Samples/Plate 40 in Duplicate

-Formaldehyde is a common byproduct formed in oxidative demethylation.
-Examples of formaldehyde-producing enzymes include histone demethylases (HDMs) that modify methylated histones.
-Lysine-specific HDMs were first discovered in 2004 and are currently among the most actively studied formaldehyde-producing enzymes.
-HDMs catalyze the site-specific demethylation of methyl-lysine residues in histones to dynamically regulate chromatin structure, gene expression, and potentially other genomic functions.
+Histone demethylases (HDMs) catalyze the site-specific demethylation of methyl-lysine residues in histones to dynamically regulate chromatin structure, gene expression, and potentially other genomic functions.
 At present, there are two known classes of HDMs: the flavin adenine nucleotide (FAD)-dependent Lysine Specific Demethylase 1 (LSD1) family and the Fe(II)-dependent Jumonji C (JmjC) family.
-Although the LSD1 and JmjC HDMs employ different cofactors and catalytic mechanisms, both produce formaldehyde as a byproduct of the demethylation reaction.
-Despite their biological importance, HDMs have proven difficult to quantitatively assay owing to their relatively low turnover numbers, hindering our understanding of their kinetic properties, substrate specificities, and reaction mechanisms.
+Although they employ different cofactors and catalytic mechanisms, both classes produce Formaldehyde as a byproduct of the demethylation reaction.
+HDMs have proven challenging to assay quantitatively owing to their relatively low turnover numbers.
+For this reason, understanding of HDMs’ kinetic properties, substrate specificities, and reaction mechanisms is limited.